Mohamed Rahmat: Political career

-He was the Member of Parliament for the federal constituency of Pulai from 1969 to 1999 representing UMNO-Barisan Nasional.
+Mohamed Rahmat first elected as Member of Parliament of Johore Bahru Barat seat in 1969.
+He was appointed as Parliamentary Secretary to the Minister of Education in Tun Razak first cabinet.
+He was the Member of Parliament for Pulai from 1969 to 1999 representing UMNO-Barisan Nasional.
 He was also appointed for a short time as the ambassador to Indonesia with a ministerial rank from 1982 to 1984.

 Rahmat was appointed as the Secretary-General of both the party of United Malays National Organisation from 1988 to 1996 and the ruling coalition of Barisan Nasional from 1988 to 1999.

 Career as Minister of Information

-Rahmat has served as the Minister of Information two times during the administration of two different Prime Ministers: under Tun Hussein Onn from 1978 to 1982 and Mahathir Mohamad from 1987 to 1999.
+Rahmat has served as the Minister of Information two times from 1978 to 1982 and from 1987 to 1999.

 As the Minister of Information, Mohamed introduced the "Setia Bersama Rakyat" (Semarak) programme which was aimed at instilling patriotism among the people.

 One notorious account from his post in office was when he ordered rock singers to trim their long hair if they wanted to participate in programmes aired by public broadcaster Radio Televisyen Malaysia in 1992.
 Among those who followed the directive were the rock groups Wings, with lead singer Awie; and Search, with lead singer Amy.

 Death

 Mohamed Rahmat died on 1 January 2010 in Kuala Lumpur at the age of 71, just three days before his 72nd birthday.
 His body was laid to rest at the Bukit Kiara Muslim Cemetery, Kuala Lumpur.

+Former Prime Minister Mahathir Mohamad expressed his condolences to the family of Mohamed Rahmat.
+He acknowledged the excellent service that Mohamed provided during his time as a minister, stating that he greatly appreciated his contributions.
+Mahathir also mentioned his gratitude for Mohamed's service both as a minister in his cabinet and later as Malaysia's Ambassador to Indonesia, holding the rank of minister.